glennholloway/ubuntu-unattended/README.md

  please enter your preference: [1|2|3|4]:
 ```

-* Enter your desired timezone; the default is *Europe/Amsterdam*:
+* Enter your desired timezone; the default is *US/Eastern*:

 ```
- please enter your preferred timezone: Europe/Amsterdam
+ please enter your preferred timezone: US/Eastern
 ```

-* Enter your desired username; the default is *haraldvdlaan*:
+* Enter your desired username; the default is *quapow*:

 ```
- please enter your preferred username: haraldvdlaan
+ please enter your preferred username: quapow
 ```

 * Enter the password for your user account; the default is *empty*